Incremental Learning in Deep Convolutional Neural Networks Using Partial Network Sharing: Incremental Learning

 \subsubsection{Enable training in low power devices}

 Training a deep network from scratch requires enormous amount of time and energy which is not affordable for low power devices (embeded systems, mobile devices, IoTs etc.).
 Therefore, a deep network is trained off-chip and deployed in the edge devices.
-When data for new classes are available, it can not be used for learning in the device because of two reasons; i) the device does not have access to sample data for already known classes, ii) the device does not posses the capability to retrain the whole network.
-However, the new classes can be learned incrementally by reusing knowledge from existing network without requiring data samples of old classes.
+When data for new task are available, it can not be used for learning in the device because of two reasons; i) the device does not have access to sample data for already learned tasks, ii) the device does not posses the capability to retrain the whole network.
+However, the new tasks can be learned incrementally by reusing knowledge from existing network without requiring data samples of old tasks.
 This enables the low power devices to update the existing network by incrementally retraining it within their power budget and hardware limitations.